jamus/orbitq-explorer/docs/adr/0003-canvas-layout-band-registry.md

 />
 ```

-Band components receive `baselineY` and `worldScale` as props and position themselves in world-space relative to the baseline, exactly like `ThrustIndicator`.
+Band components receive `baselineY` and `worldScale` as props (sourced from `animatedBaselineY` and `animatedWorldScale` out of `useCanvasAnimation`) and position themselves in world-space relative to the baseline, exactly like `ThrustIndicator`.

 ## Consequences